 HJC CL-17 Mystics has a spectacular graphic design on the shell.
 The added bonus is the different size cheeks pads delivered alongside the helmet for customized fit.
 Among the other products consistently devoted at improving biking experience for females include WOW Street Bike helmet, Shoei Metallic Neotec, a gender-neutral classic piece from the reputed brand, then there’s Shoei’s Women’s RF-1200, Bell Vortex Monarch and a lot more.
 Compare all the products side by side, check out the essential features, pros and cons and finally the cost before taking the plunge.

 Kids’ Motorcycle Helmets (for Your Little Ones)

-Let’s admit it, many of us think motorcycle riding at a peak speed on highways or on crowded roads are cool, it’s not.
+Let’s admit it, many of us get easily tired of rising temperatures in the summer.
+We hate to stay indoors in air conditioned rooms all day.
+In that moment, we think that motorcycle riding at a peak speed on highways or on crowded roads are cool, while it’s most definitely not.
 While it’s true and acceptable that ADV biking is all about indulging in the thrill, a responsible biker should never the importance of keeping the speed under control when required.

 Biking without putting on a helmet results in numerous fatal bike crashes every year.
 Owning a helmet that utilizes a strong multilayer defense doesn’t guarantee 100 % protection from collision albeit, it does reduce the risk of death or head injury by up to 95%.
 By understanding the components that goes into building the layers of protection in a helmet, it will be easier for you find the safest helmet for your specific requirement.
 My personal recommendation for the strongest and safest helmets would be Shoei Qwest, Shoei RF-1100 and 1200 and HJC CL-17.
 Below I’ve illustrated the factors that come to play in the construction of a solid helmet: